Nayan-das08/notes-max-pro/SE 1 - SDLCs.md

 	- when the technology is not well understood

 ## prototyping model
-- aelirer models needed definite designs
+- earlier models needed definite designs
 - they lack customer interaction
 - enter, this one
-- cinverns the approval of customers
+- concerns the approval of customers
-- can;t move fwd till customer is satisdaied
+- can't move fwd till customer is satisfied
 - time consuming
 - 4 types
 	- throwaway
-		- prepare something, dont like, throw, create from scratch again
+		- prepare something, don't like, throw, create from scratch again
 	- evolutionary
 		- dont throw, modify/refine
-- pahses
+- phases
 	- initial req
 	- design and eval
 		- prototyping